 But, I have always been a fairly picky eater.
 I am NOT the type of person that will try new foods just to see what they taste like.
 I grew up on a very Standard American Diet that we never wavered from.
 And even now we stick to a lot of the basics, just in a healthier form.
 So this conference was definitely causing me to eat foods I’ve never tried before.
 Some that I’d just never gotten the chance to try, and others I’ve always wanted to stay very far away from!

-People who follow the Weston A Price diet are also very big on organ meats.
-So far I’ve tried to stay away from them!
+People who follow the Weston A Price diet are also very big on organ meats ( a bit too much for my liking).
 But alas, organ meat sausage was on the menu and I promised myself I would try everything that was served!
 And you know, it tasted like sausage.

 Friday night we were served meatloaf.
 I have never eaten meatloaf. *gasp!* I saw someone make it when I was quite young and the whole bare hands squashing egg and ground beef kinda turned me off to it.
 And to top it off, this meatloaf had organ meats in it too!
 But it was good.
 Especially with some gravy and some awesome mashed potatoes.
 They also served sauerkraut, something I’ve never tried before.
 Now, I actually bought some last week from my farm share and just hadn’t gotten up the nerve to try it yet.
 I think I hid the fact that “Wow, it was strong-tasting!!” quite well, and no one was the wiser.